-- Ensuring that teachers are well-qualified to teach the various learning areas. - Providing a staff with a high degree of professional integrity. - Providing a safe, caring and happy environment which is conducive to learning. - Maintaining realistic class sizes conducive to optimal learning. - Teaching skills for effective living in a changing world. - Encouraging pupils to give of their best, whether academically, in appreciation of music, artistic endeavour, honour on the sports field, or coping with the trials and tribulations of growing up. - Maintaining a balanced approach to academic, cultural and sporting activities. - Providing stimulation and challenge for both the talented and less-talented pupils. - Recognising and praising effort and excellence. - Empowering the pupil to cope with both success and failure. - Encouraging the child to persevere and to fulfill his/her holistic potential.
-Success for the individual is prized. - Encouraging the development of those interests and skills which contribute to a fuller enjoyment of life. - C. ETHOS AND VALUES:
+- Ensuring that the educators are well qualified to teach the various learning areas. - Providing a staff with a high degree of professional integrity. - Providing a safe, caring and happy environment which is conducive to learning. - Maintaining realistic class sizes conducive to optimal learning. - Teaching skills for effective living in a changing world. - Encouraging learners to give of their best, whether academically, appreciation of music, artistic endeavour, honour on the sports field, or coping with the trials and tribulations of growing up. - Maintaining a balanced approach to academic, cultural and sporting activities. - Providing stimulation and challenge for both the talented and less talented learners. - Recognising and praising effort and excellence. - Empowering the learner to cope with both success and failure. - Encouraging the child to persevere and to fulfil his / her holistic potential. - Success for the individual is prized. - Encouraging the development of these interests and skills which contribute to a fuller enjoyment of life.